jaynagpaul/jaynagpaul.github.io/_posts/2018-1-14-algorithmic-crypto-trading.md

 ## Foreword
 If you're looking for more advanced usage, check out the [repository](https://github.com/DeviaVir/zenbot).
 If you're looking to trade with real money, proceed with utter caution and don't forget about securing your server, database, and exchange account.
 I hope you found this article helpful and it helped you in your hodling endeavors.

+If you enjoyed this article, make sure to check out [Ledger](https://joinledger.com), a chat group dedicated to cryptocurrency with a focus on development.